helix-editor/helix/README.md

 > NOTE: You should set this to <path to repository>/runtime in development (if
 > running via cargo).

-If you want to bake the `runtime/` directory into the Helix binary you can build it with:
+If you want to embed the `runtime/` directory into the Helix binary you can build it with:

 ```